path_corner is used by both monsters and func_train entities. The additional features in Quoth affect each differently, so they are discussed in turn

 path_corner_precise supports all the Quoth features like “wait” and “angles” (see article for details), and monsters have to line up with the path_corner precisely before going for the next one.

-The problematic path_corner attempts to switch between these two models automatically to maintain compatibility with the current map.
+path_corner attempts to switch between these two models automatically to maintain compatibility with existing maps.
 Initially path_corners behave like path_corner_contact for compatibility with ID1 maps.
-As soon as a monster navigates to a path_corner which has a “wait” value, all path_corner switch to path_corner_precise mode to support the Quoth features.
+As soon as a monster navigates towards a path_corner which has a “wait” value, all path_corner entities in the map switch to path_corner_precise mode to support the Quoth features.